fcarlone/node-express-friend-finder/README.md

 ### Software/libraries used for this application:
-Node.js - to execute the application in the terminal (outside the browser)
+Node.js - used for developing the server-side of the application
 Express.js - used for building the web application and creating the application's API
 JavaScript - for the applications logic
-Bootstrap - for structuring the user questions format and making the application responsive
+Bootstrap - for structuring the user questions and making the application responsive
 jQuery - for HTML/DOM manipulation